pvhil/unofficial-statcord-wrapper/README.md

 ```

 ## Important!
 This code is still in alpha and not finished.
-Everything *should* work but metrics like ram, cpu, custom things and bandwidth are not working.
+Everything *should* work but bandwidth is not working because i can not find a way to get the usage.
 Because this thing is still in developement i will not take any responsibility by using this code.
 Right now, I will accept any help :)

 This code is a third-party application and not affiliated with Statcord.com.